 Ren halfheartedly shrugged with Nora still clinging to his arm.
 "I tried, Nora."

 Jaune flinched, pausing in the chewing of his meal, finding it amusing that there was indeed some truth to Nora's claim.
-He had been counting the specs of dust in the ceiling and air when—!
+He had been counting the specks of dust in the ceiling and air when—!

 Wait a damn second!

 Ignoring the jab of syrup on his shirt, he recalled the minutes before, when he had lost himself to counting the specks of dust.

 At the time his focus remained on dust counting, mind drifting between nothing else.
 Everything else around hadn't distracted him.
 He had been free from it all.
 His mind had been clear.